 b.
 In the case of a sole source procurement, the entity selected is not the sole contractor or consultant reasonably available to provide the goods, services or construction, or combination thereof, at issue.

-5.16.7.
+5.17.9.
 Prerequisites for Award Decision Appeals.
-An allegedly aggrieved entity may appeal an award decision only if the entity establishes that it is qualified and available to provide the goods, services or construction, or combination thereof, at issue and is the next ranked proposer or bidder.
+An aggrieved entity may appeal an award decision only if the entity establishes that it is qualified and available to provide the goods, services or construction, or combination thereof, at issue and is the next ranked proposer or bidder.

-a.
-Process appeals: An allegedly aggrieved entity appealing a process award decision or action must deliver a written appeal to the university within seven days after the university response to a notice of an alleged violation.
+b.
+Process appeals: An aggrieved entity appealing a process award decision or action must deliver a written appeal to the university within seven days after the university response to a notice of an alleged violation.

 i.
 The written appeal must be delivered to the Oregon State University Chief Procurement Officer.

 ii.
 Written appeals must be clearly marked as an appeal and identify the solicitation, contract, or award at issue.

 iii.
 Late written appeals will not be considered.

 15.17.11 Required Contents of Written Appeal

 a.
 An aggrieved entity’s written appeal must fully specify all the reasons and bases for the appeal, including a discussion of all relevant facts and any federal or state laws or university standards, policies, or procedures at issue; the entity’s satisfaction of any prerequisites for the appeal; and all ways in which the entity has been aggrieved or adversely affected.

 b.
 The written appeal must include all evidence that the aggrieved entity wants the university to consider, and all documents that detail the merits of the appeal including copies of any relevant documents (including certified true documents if required).
 Failure to include any reason for the appeal or any evidence in support of it will constitute a final, knowing, and voluntary waiver of the right to assert such reason or evidence.